Sunday August 14, 2022

 In addition, he was the Producer/Co-Host for the "Coast Entertainment Show", Executive Producer (creator) of the TV series "Hot Wheels in Las Vegas", and Co-Producer of the 30-minute documentary "Fallen Fortress at Cape Lookout" which aired on Oregon Public Broadcasting in 1993.

-Also significant among his achievements are the 2 years he spent as a Wildlife Rescue team leader on the coast of Oregon.
+Also significant among his achievements are the 2 years he spent as a Wildlife Rescue team leader for the Oregon State Police on the coast of Oregon.

 Tim had more than thirty years of experience on the West Coast as a television news producer, photojournalist, and reporter.
 His career in the broadcast industry afforded him many opportunities to cover incredible stories as well as meet innumerable celebrities and dignitaries.